Visiting Green-Wood Cemetery: A Brooklyn Hidden Gem

 There is an interesting experience at Green-Wood Cemetery for everyone.
 And here’s how to visit the Greenwood Cemetery + highlights you shouldn’t miss.

-How to Get to the Entrance of the Green-Wood Cemetery in Brooklyn
+How to Get to the Entrance of the Green-Wood Cemetery

 Despite its vast natural landscape, Green-Wood Cemetery is conveniently tucked between the popular neighborhoods of Park Slope, Sunset Park, South Slope, and Kensington.
 It’s also within walking distance of Barclays Center or Prospect Park.
 Yes– it’s that big.
-However, the main entrance (pictured above) is where you should start.

-Here’s how you get there:
+Here’s how you get to the main entrance:

 • Train: Take the R train to 25th Street.
 From here, it’s just a block away.